manmal/invoice-kraken/README.md

 4. kraxler review -a your@gmail.com
    └── Shows items needing manual handling
    └── Displays tax deductibility summary

+5. kraxler report -a your@gmail.com --year 2025
+   └── Generates JSONL/JSON/CSV export of all invoices └── Includes deductibility classification
 ```

 Or run all stages at once: